CaptainDario/ETLCDB_data_reader/README.md

-# ETL_data_reader
+# ETLCDB_data_reader
-A python package for conveniently loading the ETL data set.
+A python package for conveniently loading the ETLCDB data set.
 The complete documentation including the API can be found [here](https://captaindario.github.io/ETL_data_reader/build/index.html).

 ## Intro

-The ETL data set is a collection of roughly 1.600.000 handwritten characters.
+The ETLCDB data set is a collection of roughly 1.600.000 handwritten characters.
 Notably it includes Japanese Kanji, Hiragana and Katakana.
-The data set can be found [on the ETL website](http://etlcdb.db.aist.go.jp/) (a registration is needed to download the data set).
+The data set can be found [on the ETLCDB website](http://etlcdb.db.aist.go.jp/) (a registration is needed to download the data set).
 <br/>
 Because the data set is stored in a custom data structure it can be hard to load.
 This python package provides an easy way to load this data set and filter entries.<br/>